ocsf/ocsf-docs/Understanding OCSF.md

 ### Metadata

 Metadata is an object referenced by the primary required base event attribute `metadata`.
-As its name implies, the attribute is populated with data outside the source event.
-Some attributes of the object are reserved, such as `logged_time` and _`uid`, while the `version` attribute is required - the schema version for the event.
-It is expected that a logging system _may_ assign the `logged_time` and _`uid` at storage time.
-Note that a reserved attribute may have any of the three requirement flags.
+As its name implies, the attribute is populated with data outside of the source event.
+Some of the attributes of the object are optional, such as `logged_time` and `uid`, while the `version` attribute is required - the schema version for the event.
+It is expected that a logging system _may_ assign the `logged_time` and `uid` at storage time.

 Metadata attributes such as `modified_time` and `processed_time` are optional.  `modified_time `is populated when an event has been enriched or mutated in some way before analysis or storage.  `processed_time `is populated typically when an event is collected or submitted to a logging system.[^8]